I think I have a new favorite animal.

 Read on to learn some fun facts about sloths, and to see plenty of adorable and funny photos!

-Because of their leafy diet, sloths digest their food very slowly.
+Fun fact #2: Because of their leafy diet, sloths digest their food very slowly.
 This means they only go to the bathroom a few times per month.
 When they have to “go,” they climb down out of their trees to do their business.
+This is pretty much the only time they are on the ground on purpose.

-The two-fingered and three-fingered sloths come from completely separate families of animals, and do not ever mate together.
+Fun fact #4: The two-fingered and three-fingered sloths come from completely separate families of animals, and do not ever mate together.
+(Which kind is your favorite?
+I love the permanent smiles on the faces of the three-toed sloths!)

-Baby sloths in the wild stay with their mothers until they are roughly a year old.
+Fun fact #7: Baby sloths in the wild stay with their mothers until they are roughly a year old.
+They ride on their mothers’ bellies as Mom climbs through the trees.

-In the wild, sloths usually live 15-20 years.
-That lifespan can double in captivity.
+Fun fact #9: In the wild, sloths usually live 15-20 years.
+Some people will tell you that their lifespan can double in captivity, though I’m not sure if that’s accurate or not.

-Sloths are solitary creatures.
+Fun fact #11: Sloths are solitary creatures.
 Other than when a female has a baby to care for, sloths do not tend to live together.
-(This, of course, differs when young sloths are left motherless and end up at sanctuaries.)
+(This, of course, differs when young sloths are left motherless and end up at sanctuaries, like in the photo below.)

-The biggest threat to a sloth is humans and manmade development.
-In Costa Rica, sloths are most often killed by climbing on electrical wires, or being hit by cars.
+Fun fact #13: The biggest threat to a sloth is humans and manmade development.
+In Costa Rica, sloths are most often killed by climbing on poorly insulated electrical wires, or being hit by cars.

 And, lastly, sloths are cute!
 I mean, look at them!!